jxchin/DETechAssessment-cjx/README.md

 ### What I've done
 1. Research on Apache Kafka, Kafka Stream
+2. Research on Event Hub's native capability to store records in Storage Account
-2. Research on native Data Lifecycle Management capabilities on Azure Cloud Storage
+3. Research on native Data Lifecycle Management capabilities on Azure Cloud Storage

 ### What to improve on
 1. Include network components such as WAF or Firewall.